christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **1 Name and Title Meanings**

+-   Azhi: Azhi = Až ("serpent") + Hi ("power, divine") in Avestan, meaning "mighty dragon".
+It extends Aži to signify divine authority across Indo-Iranian and Scythian cultures.
+Azhi = Asia (Azhi-A) = "land of the mighty dragon", a very similar name as Rome (Rhu-Ma) = "Place of the Dragon" and  Romania (Rhu-Ma + Na) = "dragon land".
 -   Caesar: The Egyptian name "Asar" was another name for Osiris.
 "Ra" was the Egyptian deity of the Sun (Asar-Ra).
 This title very likely connects to "Asar-Hapi" (Osiris-Apis), another name for the